Selling A House in Malaysia: 5 Things That You Need To Pay For!

 If you’re a Company:

-RPGT will be imposed on company shares that are disposed when 75% of the company’s tangible assets are in real estate.
+RPGT will be imposed on company shares that are disposed of when 75% of the company’s tangible assets are in real estate.

-The latest RPGT rates for the year 2021 are as follows:
+The RPGT rates are as follows:

 Disposal in first year